 Actively jigging can be effective for winter bass but think finesse.
 Small spoons that range between a sixteenth ounce to a quarter ounce are effective.
 Small glide baits can also work.
 Through the ice, however, many anglers opt to tip both spoons and glide baits with either a minnow head or waxworms to achieve the best of both worlds in the live bait vs artificial lures debate.

 Surprisingly, some of the most effective lure or jig combinations for largemouth bass are the same types of profiles you might expect to use for crappie.
 A size ten to size eight horizontal tungsten jig tipped with either waxworms or a soft plastic trailer like a Maki Mino XL is deadly for bass.
-In fact, a safe conclusion is that most largemouth bass caught through the ice are typically caught by an angler targeting panfish with a small teardrop jig tipped with a waxworm or maggots, two highly-effective live baits.
+In fact, a safe conclusion is that most largemouth bass caught through the ice are typically caught by an angler targeting panfish with a small teardrop jig tipped with a waxworm or maggots – two highly-effective live baits for big bass through the ice.

 When it comes to jigging lures or jigs for bass, a simple medium action to medium-light action ice rod combo will suffice.
 Many anglers use 4-6lb monofilament main line.